jerelSantos/jerelSantos/README.md

 # Yooo!
 I'm Jerel 👋
-### 🤓 I'm a Software Engineer with my Computer Science degree from WSU 🐾
+### 🤓 I'm a Software Engineer and Head of Content for [AllCaps](https://www.instagram.com/allcaps.fyi/)
-### 🥊 In my free time, I train in MMA and love hitting the gym 💪
+### 🥊 In my free time, I train in MMA and love hitting the gym
-### 🎥 I've got a passion for creating content to show off my projects with an entertaining and humorous tone, all while keeping it informative 🎦
+### 🎥 I've got a passion for creating content to show off my projects with an entertaining and humorous tone, all while keeping it informative
-### PLEASE CHECKOUT MY DEVLOGS [HERE](https://www.youtube.com/@EJerel)
+### PLEASE CHECKOUT MY DEVLOGS [INSTAGRAM](https://www.instagram.com/jerel.irl/) [YOUTUBE](https://www.youtube.com/@EJerel)
 ## Currently I'm working on:
-* An AI-powered web app <br>
+* A social media workout app <br>
-* Researching and testing different ways to apply, optimize, and strengthen my use of LLM's in my applications <br>
-Peep the repo with all my trial and errors [here](https://github.com/jerelSantos/aiBuzzwordsPlayground)
+* A management tool for West Coast Strength! <br>

 ## It'd be great to connect and meet with new people (you)!
 [LinkedIn](https://www.linkedin.com/in/jerelsantos/) <br>